 Reading Time: 10 minutesOn the face of it, building a sustainable brand looks relatively straight-forward.
 After all many brands already claim to be doing this.
 That’s both good news – and misleading.
 Taking the time to build a sustainable brand requires patience, focus and an ability to rethink priorities.
 It’s inspiring to see brands addressing their environmental impact, […]

-Why linking strategy, culture and stories matters
+Why linking brand strategy, culture and stories matters

-Reading Time: 5 minutesIt’s tempting to ignore linking strategy, culture and stories.
+Reading Time: 5 minutesIt’s tempting to ignore linking brand strategy, culture and stories.
 After all they seem like different things, and address different aspects of bringing a brand to life.
 At first glance, strategy focuses on where the business needs to get to.
 Culture talks to how you bring out the best in people.
-Stories are how audiences receive […]
+Stories are how audiences […]

 How to identify and meet unmet customer needs